scarygary89/WorldPopulationModel/README.md

-# Technical Documentation of Integrated Global Population System Model (IGPSMod)
+# Integrated Global Population System Model (IGPSMod)

 In this document, we present an intergrated multi-component model of global population growth.
 We will outline functions and purposes of the Github repository (files and folders).